Every single time you make a merger, someone is losing his identity. And saying something different is just rubbish.¨

-Consolidation has made the most significant effect on airlines than any other part of the travel industry.
+Consolidation has had the most significant effect on airlines than any other part of the travel industry.
 (Particularly in the US and Canada).

 The Rest of the Airline Industry

-The remaining 20% or so of the airline market is in the hands of six much smaller carriers, each with less than 5% of the market.
+The remaining 20% or so of the airline market is in six much smaller carriers, each with less than 5% of the market.

 These airlines include: